A renal perfusion scintiscan is a nuclear medicine test. It uses a small amount of a radioactive substance to create an image of the kidneys.

 How the Test is Performed

-You will be asked to take a blood pressure medicine called an ACE inhibitor.
+You may be asked to take a blood pressure medicine called an ACE inhibitor, most often a medicine called captopril.
 The drug may be taken by mouth, or given through a vein (IV).
 The medicine makes the test more accurate.

 About 10 minutes after you receive the radioactive material, you will be given a diuretic ("water pill") through a vein.
 This medicine also helps make the test more accurate.